tinysheep007/GRE-Review/readme.md

 follow along with 考满分 4 days schedule for practicing 6 choose 2 problems do math 170 problems up to Q64 review old vocab list

+## Day 8
+Finish list 9-10 from vocab
+Finish day 2 KMF 6 choose 2 practice / looked over the 200 words from 6 choose 2.
+Finish 3 short passage
+Finsh math 170 up to Q80 and copying down mistakes to notebook.